Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Saily verdict

-Best for: NordVPN users who want a simple integrated experience and are staying in cities.
-Not for: Rural travelers, anyone who wants to know what network they’re on, people who need support for complex issues.
-Overall: Decent pricing and good app, but the undisclosed network and weak rural coverage are worrying.
+Best for: NordVPN users who want a simple integrated experience and are staying in UK cities.
+Not for: Rural travellers, anyone who wants to know what network they’re on, people who need support for complex issues.
+Overall: Decent pricing and good app, but the undisclosed network and weak rural coverage make this a hard recommendation unless you’re already deep in the Nord ecosystem and only visiting cities.

 Sim Local is different from the others in this comparison.
 They started as a physical SIM retailer with shops in airports, but they’ve expanded into eSIMs.
 Their UK offering is one of the most flexible.
 A Sim Local UK eSIM multi-network option lets you pick between EE, Vodafone, or O2 at purchase, giving you more control over your coverage than most travel eSIMs allow.